Natural Image Stitching Using Depth Maps: Conclusions

-This paper proposes a natural image stitching (NIS) method using depth maps.
-Our main contribution is to provide an adaptive method that leverages depth maps in NIS to address the challenge of parallax.
-Experimental results show that the proposed method not only provides accurate alignment in the overlapping regions, but also virtual naturalness in the non-overlapping region.
-Future research includes reducing the dependence on the depth map, and designing a more accurate and less complex triangulation algorithm.
+This paper proposes an image stitching method using depth maps.
+Our main contribution is to provide a method that leverages depth maps to address the challenge of parallax.
+Experimental results show that the proposed method provides the best \textit{content-consistent} alignment in the overlapping region and \textit{view-consistent} result in the non-overlapping region.
+Besides, it takes a very small computational cost.
+Future research includes reducing the dependence on the depth maps for the whole input image.